Laity: Christian laity

-In many Christian denominations, including the Catholic and the Anglican churches, anyone who is not ordained as a deacon, priest, or bishop is referred to as a layman or a laywoman.
-Non-ordained preachers or readers are considered part of the laity.
+In many Christian denominations, including the Catholic and the Anglican churches, anyone who is not ordained as a deacon, priest (elder), or bishop is referred to as a layman or a laywoman.

 Catholic Church

+Second Vatican Council

 The Second Vatican Council (1962–1965) devoted its decree on the apostolate of the laity Apostolicam actuositatem and chapter IV of its dogmatic constitution Lumen gentium to the laity in a sense narrower than that which is normal in the Catholic Church.
 The normal definition of laity is that given in the Code of Canon Law:

 The narrower sense in which the Second Vatican Council gave instruction concerning the laity is as follows:

 In this narrower sense, the Council taught that the laity's specific character is secularity: they are Christians who live the life of Christ in the world.
 Their role is to sanctify the created world by directing it to become more Christian in its structures and systems: "the laity, by their very vocation, seek the kingdom of God by engaging in temporal affairs and by ordering them according to the plan of God".
 The laity are full members of the Church, fully share in Church's purpose of sanctification, of "inner union of men with God", acting with freedom and personal responsibility and not as mere agents of the hierarchy.
 Due to their baptism, they are members of God's family, the Church, and they grow in intimate union with God, "in" and "by means" of the world.
-It is not a matter of departing from the world as the monks and the nuns do that they sanctify themselves; it is precisely through the material world sanctified by the coming of the God made flesh, i.e. made material, that they reach God.
+It is not a matter of departing from the world as the monks and the nuns do that they sanctify themselves; it is precisely through the material world sanctified by the coming of the God made flesh, i.e., made material, that they reach God.
 Doctors, mothers of a family, farmers, bank tellers, drivers, by doing their jobs in the world with a Christian spirit are already extending the Kingdom of God.
-According to the repeated statements of Popes and lay Catholic leaders, the laity should say "we are the Church," in the same way that the saints said that "Christ lives in me."
+According to the repeated statements of Popes and lay Catholic leaders, the laity should say "we are the Church", in the same way that the saints said that "Christ lives in me."

+The first official document issued by the Council, Sacrosanctum Concilium or the Constitution on the Sacred Liturgy, also referred to a role to be played by "qualified lay persons" (Latin: laicis congruis qualitatibus).

 Lay involvement takes diverse forms, including participation in the life of the parish, confraternities, lay apostolates, secular institutes, and lay ecclesial movements.
 There are also lay ecclesiastical ministries, and where there is a priest shortage, lay people have to take on some functions previously performed by priests.